speedment/speedment-doc/pages/connectors.md

 ### DB2 POM
 Always use the [Initializer](https://www.speedment.com/initializer/) to get a complete POM file template as the POM snipes hereunder just show portions of what is needed.

-Here is how you configure the speedment enterprise plugin:
+This is how you configure the Speedment Enterprise plugin for a DB2 database:
 ``` xml
     <plugin>
         <groupId>com.speedment.enterprise</groupId>